QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 modeling methods to enhance overall modeling capabilities.

 However, ABM also faces some significant challenges and limitations.
-The most prominent one is the difficulty of verification @zheng_primer_2013.
+The most important of these is the difficulty of validation @zheng_primer_2013.
 Due to the complexity of the model, it is difficult to fully verify the accuracy of the results.
-ABM often requires powerful computing resources, especially for large-scale or complex models @conte_agent-based_2014.
-It also requires large amounts of detailed process data for calibration and validation, which increases the difficulty of data collection.
-The complexity of parameter calibration and the highly technical requirements of the model are also important constraints.
+ABM usually requires powerful computing resources, especially for large-scale or complex models @conte_agent-based_2014.
+In addition, calibration and validation require a large amount of detailed process data, which makes data collection difficult.
+The complexity of parameter calibration and the high technical requirements of the model are also important limitations.
+In addition, the complex interactions and emergent behaviors produced by ABM can be difficult to interpret, and there is a risk of creating arbitrary and inconsistent models.
-In addition, the complex interactions and emergent behaviors generated by ABM can be difficult to interpret, running the risk of producing arbitrary and inconsistent models.
-High computational cost, lack of unified modeling standards, and the possibility of overfitting are important issues to consider when using ABM.
+The high computational cost, the lack of unified modeling standards, and the possibility of overfitting are important aspects to consider when using ABM.
 Despite these challenges, ABM remains a powerful tool for studying complex systems, but its use requires careful weighing of these advantages and disadvantages.

 ABM has been widely used in multiple disciplines, demonstrating its strong potential as an interdisciplinary research tool and its applicability in systems